top of page

 Welcome to the ISPDI!

-As you look around our website, you’ll discover that we are a diverse group of people who are interested in the strange and beguiling concept: “soul”, and especially the study of “soul”, i.e., psychology.
+As you look around our website, you will discover that we are a diverse group of people interested in the strange and beguiling concept: “soul”, and especially the study of “soul”, i.e., psychology.
+The society takes seriously Jung’s affirmation from an article in 1931 where he states that we must “summon up the courage to consider the possibility of a ‘psychology with the ‘soul’” (CW8 par.
+661).

 Psychology understood as a discipline of interiority, while being a decidedly modern approach, is, however, mindful of the fact that the concept of psychology is rooted in an ancient, historic desire to “tend to” or “study” the soul in its deepest nature.
 This perspective often leads to a more comprehensive and indeed remarkable understanding of consciousness, soul, psychology, and our place in the modern world.